enotspe/fortinet-2-elasticsearch/README.md

 In our experience, `type=traffic` generates lots of logs, while `type=event` very few.
 Even inside `type=traffic` you might have that most of your logs have `action=denied`, so you may want to split them even further.
 Splitting into several datastreams allows to assign different ILMs policies and also will be faster for searching.

+Elasticseach has a "statical" approach to datastream definition because we have to somehow map our strategy to the datastream fields.
+If we would like to add a couple of fields to our splitting decision, like `action` and `source.locality`, we would need to insert those fields into `data_stream.dataset` and we might impact index template and ILM.
+Surely if we want to benefit from a faster searching on those fields we would need to change their mapping to `constant_keyword`.
+We don't know in advance how our data is distributed, and even if we knew, that might change on the future.
+On the other hand, [Grafana Loki](https://grafana.com/docs/loki/latest/fundamentals/labels/) provides a more "flexible" approach, we just index the fields that should "split" our data, and their are treated as labels.
+This looks really cool and we will be exploring Grafana Loki on the near future.

 ## Dashboards

 We have tried to follow Fortigate´s Logs & Report section.
-Main objective of these dashboards is to analyze KPIs in order to spot anomalies on it.
+Main objective of these dashboards is to do threat hunting by checking some critical KPIs in order to spot anomalies on them.

 We have migrated eveythigh to Lens now, so that has helped a lot on performance, but still it is very recommended to fine tune the dashboards with the relevant info to your needs.
-There a lot of visualizations on each dashboard so keep in mind performance can be impacted (loading times).
+There a lot of visualizations on each dashboard so keep in mind performance can be impacted (slow loading times or even failures when loading).

 ### Structure